Recessed Lighting Design

 Recessed Lighting Size

 Most San Diego homeowners choose fixtures between 4 inches and 7 inches in diameter.
-The size you pick will depend upon how much light you want in a room, the height of the ceiling, and how diffuse you want the light to be.
+The size you pick will depend on how much light you want in a room, the height of the ceiling, and how diffuse you want the light to be.
 It’s important to know that you’ll get more fixture choices if you pick a common fixture size, such as a 6-inch fixture.

 Wiring